Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/03. Errors and Debugging/README.md

 1. Use Node's native debugger to do the same thing.
 1. Now use `node-inspector` to do the same thing.

-1. Run these snippets of JS in your Node REPL (type `node` in your bash terminal) and in your Chrome Console tab.
-Examine errors and see what you would have to do to fix them (so they did not throw an error).
+1. Run these snippets of JS in your Node REPL (type `node` in your bash terminal) or in a repl.it console.
+Each will return an error.
+See what you would have to do to fix them so they did not throw an error.

 	```js
 	// 1